Butternut & Red Pepper Soup (w/ Coconut Milk)

-Tip: My secret for adding creaminess to vegan soups is to use full-fat coconut milk from a can.
-Personally, I don’t think it adds any discernible coconut flavor, but you can definitely use heavy cream in its place if you prefer for a vegetarian option!
+Tip: My secret for adding creaminess to vegetable soups is to use full-fat coconut milk from a can.
+Personally, I don’t think it adds any discernible coconut flavor, but you can definitely use heavy cream in its place if you prefer!

 Tip: If you happen to live near a Trader Joe’s, this recipe uses 2 (12-oz) containers of butternut squash zig zags and 1 (16-oz) jar of roasted red peppers.
 So easy!